The head doctor at Monroe prison was fired over alleged negligent care. Now seven inmate deaths are under investigation.

 One man died with a festering abdominal wound.
-Another lay gasping for breath in his final month of life as his lungs deteriorated.
+Another lay struggling for breath in his final weeks of life as his lungs deteriorated.
 A third was left untreated for days with a pencil stuck inside his bladder.

 They’re among six inmates at Monroe Correctional Complex who suffered due to inadequate medical care — including three who died — according to a Department of Corrections (DOC) investigation that led to the firing of the head doctor at the prison earlier this year.
 State medical authorities are now investigating those six cases plus an additional four inmate deaths.